|

 One correspondent wrote me on this question.
 Hima Beekha sent me an email indicating that she is a Hima/Tutsi, and gives some insights into the meaning of some of these terms.
 Hima says, "In my language tusi means 'jungle' or 'bush'."
 She informs us further, "hima means 'to tell something,' or 'the one who tells something'."
 She says the verb form nahimi (from the verb root hima) means "tell me."

 Hima finally tells us, "According to my tradition or culture, if I am born in the bush, my name becomes tusi."
-This cultural insight may help us in determing the roots of the social distinctions that have now led to the two antagonistic social or racial (tribal) groupings in the region.
+This cultural insight may help us in determining the roots of the social distinctions that have now led to the two antagonistic social or racial (tribal) groupings in the region.

-Another reader from the Oromo ethnic group in the Horn of Africa supports this perspective.
+A reader from the Oromo ethnic group in the Horn of Africa supports this perspective.
 Idris Muktar wrote me in July 2008 in the process of investigating the ties of his people with the Tutsi-Hima groups.
-He tells me, "Along time ago I used to hear that Tutsi of Rwanda/Burundi were descendants of the Oromo nation/tribe."
+He tells me, "A long time ago I used to hear that Tutsi of Rwanda/Burundi were descendants of the Oromo nation/tribe."
 Idris refers to Hima Beekha's comments, then says: "I was very surprised when I noticed that the meanings of all the words she indicated have the same meanings to Oromo language we speak throughout Ethiopia without any difference."

 Tutsi Dominance

 In Rwanda and Burundi the Tutsis have maintained their dominance over the centuries, even though they are in the minority.
 Though the language and culture of the Hutus and Tutsis merged into one, the Tutsis continued to maintain their separate autocratic identity, much like the Anglo-Norman nobility in Britain.
+The ancestors of the Tutsi and the Hutu populations gradually intermarried more and more in the territories we now know as Rwanda and Burundi.

 Twa Pygmies

 We should not forget one further cultural factor.
 About 1% of each country are Twa pygmies, possibly descendants of Khoisan peoples who originally spoke a "click language" related to the Bushman languages of Southern Africa.
-They are thought to be even earlier inhabitants of the area, before even the Bantu settled in the lakes region.
-The Twa all now speak a form of the same Bantu language.

 Separate Mixed Kingdoms